-A 40 Amp main fuse 2 is located to the left of the battery.
-A 40 Amp EPS fuse is located to the right by the EPS module.
-If the fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
+A 40 Amp main fuse and a 40 Amp EPS fuse are located to the left of the battery If the fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
 Turn on the main switch.
 If the fuse immediately blows again, contact your dealer.